ghackenberg/salabim-grid-plant-3D/README.md

 # Factory Design Automation

-In this project we study techniques to automate factory design tasks.
+In this project we study techniques to reduce the effort of factory design tasks.
+To achieve this goal, we develop an easy-to-use configurator and simulator for a particular class of factories.
+More precisely, we concentrate on flexible manufacturing systems, which can be adapted to a variety of products and processes easily.
+We assume that the material flow between the work stations is handled completely by gantry robots.

 ## Screenshots